-Palm Beach Atlantic University is a private faith-based college located just one mile from the beach in West Palm Beach, Florida.
-This affordable beachfront college is situated among some of the most affluent neighborhoods in the country, and it has the picture-perfect beaches to show for it.
+Palm Beach Atlantic University is a private, faith-based college located just one mile from the beach in West Palm Beach, Florida.
+This affordable beachfront college is situated among some of the most affluent neighborhoods in the country, and it has picture-perfect beaches to show for it.
 The university offers its undergraduate students 48 different degree programs, some of the most popular of which include:

 The university also encourages its students to leave West Palm Beach’s tropical climate and crystal-clear waters once in their college career through one of 15 study abroad programs.